 The classrooms in the Mell Classroom Building will not be assigned to any college or program.
 When scheduling the rooms the registrar will consider the link between the class and the library and the potential use and benefit of the enhanced learning aspects of the classroom.
 The Office of the Provost will control the use of the classrooms in both of the new buildings.
 It is anticipated that they will be used by many schools throughout the university.
-After class hours (evenings and weekends) the classrooms will be used by the library to supplement study spaces.

 With the closing of the Mell Street entrance to RBD, why have the College Street doors not been opened to allow entering and exiting there?